 When there is an abnormality in the ECS, several systems can be affected.
 Most cases of fibromyalgia, irritable bowel syndrome (IBS) and migraines are manifested through endocannabinoid deficiency (Dr Ethan Russo, 2016).
 Symptoms of endocannabinoid dysfunction may include hypersensitivity to pain, mood abnormalities, anxiety, gastrointestinal disturbances and insomnia.
 In severe cases, the body becomes hypersensitive to everything and affected patients suffer from allergies, food intolerances, chronic pain and are very often unable to tolerate most medications.

 Regular exercise within the patient’s fitness levels is advisable.
 During exercise, the body produces neurotransmitters which can help to boost the ECS.
-High impact exercise such as boxing and jumping (as in high-intensity interval training) is the most effective can sometimes be used to treat mild cases of endocannabinoid deficiency.

 A sufficient intake of Magnesium, Omega 3, Vitamin B, C, D and E is essential for proper endocannabinoid functioning.
 While a lot of these vitamins and minerals can be obtained from a diet high in fish and green vegetables, it is often hard to achieve the necessary recommended daily levels without adding a supplement.
 Probiotics are also considered to be an essential requirement for a healthy ECS.
-These can be consumed through certain foods but supplementation through capsules is very often recommended.
-When choosing a probiotic, one should go for a preparation with different strains of bacteria and ideally containing 20-30 billion bacteria per capsule.

 Stress directly affects the endocannabinoid system.
 When the body is exposed to long periods of stress, the endocannabinoid system is overworked and eventually “burns out”.
 When there is an established endocannabinoid deficiency, such as in fibromyalgia, stress aggravates symptoms and prevent healing.
 Chronic stress may also contribute to weight gain, diabetes, high blood pressure, heart disease, stroke, auto-immune disorders and cancer.
 Stress is very often the root cause of many inflammatory conditions and stress reduction is of utmost importance in the management of all chronic conditions, especially where the ECS is involved.